-This is an amazing and totally unique resort operation: one that we HIGHLY recommend for couples looking to combine untouched regional fishing with a high-end, adventurous visit to Southern Chile.
+This is an amazing and totally unique resort operation, one that we highly recommend for couples looking to combine untouched regional fishing with a high-end, adventurous visit to Southern Chile.
 Remota Resort was designed by Germán del Sol, the great Chilean architect who had a hand in several other famous projects in Torres del Paine National Park and the Atacama Desert.
-From the outside, the resort complex is simply stunning.
-An experiment in modernism that takes root in local and regional architecture.
-Remota is built on several levels, long and asymetrically-shaped, with huge windows, fire pits, and lounging areas everywhere.
+From the outside, the resort complex is simply stunning, an experiment in modernism that takes root in local and regional architecture.
+Remota is built on several levels, long and asymmetrically-shaped, with huge windows, fire pits, and lounging areas everywhere.
 There is no place like it on the planet.

 Food and Beverages